 - The musical instrument museum (MIM): Located 26 Miles (42 km) from Mesa.
 This museum exhibits a wide range of musical instruments collected from over 200 countries in the world.
 There are more than 6500 instruments.

 - Queen Creek Olive Mill: Located 27 Miles (43 km) from Mesa.
 It is a family-owned farm with 7000 olive trees.
 You can taste and see how olives are pressed to produce extra virgin olive oil.

 - Goldfield Ghost Town: 25 Miles (40 km) from Mesa.
 Experience the gold mine tour, see the old west history, and watch a gunfight.
 It is a small town but there are many activities, including a historical museum.

-Activities in Mesa in the winter
+Activities in Mesa in the fall, winter, or spring

 When it comes to finding a good activity to entertain yourself, Mesa has many available options.

 - Shopping: Mesa has a lot of shopping options around the city.